Fast-Charging, Wide-Temperature, Low-Cost, Durable Batteries Enabled by Cobalt- and Nickel-Free Cathodes and Cell Engineering

 Website:

-Virginia Tech will develop fundamentally disruptive electric vehicle batteries using cobalt- and nickel-free cathodes, fast-charging and all-weather electrolytes, and coal-derived fast-charging and high-capacity anodes.
-The team will use theoretical modeling and advanced materials and cell characterization methods to guide the system-level integration of battery components.
-The technology’s use of earth-abundant, low-cost raw materials significantly mitigates supply chain risks.
-By eliminating the use of cobalt and nickel in cathodes, the cathode cost will be substantially reduced.
-Using a coal/carbon/silicon anode will resolve environmental issues of coal waste and can reduce anode cost to a significant degree compared with a graphite anode.
+Virginia Polytechnic Institute and State University (Virginia Tech) will develop fundamentally disruptive electric vehicle (EV) batteries that combine cobalt- and nickel-free cathodes, electrolytes that enable fast-charging and all-weather operation, and coal-derived, high-capacity anodes.
+The Virginia Tech team will use theoretical modeling and advanced materials and cell characterization techniques to guide the system-level integration of battery components.
+The synergistic integration of these novel materials and chemistries into batteries, together with techno-economic and environmental impact analyses, offer the potential to improve the affordability, convenience, reliability, and safety of EVs.
+The technology’s reliance on earth-abundant and low-cost raw materials significantly mitigates supply chain risks while cathode cost will be reduced by excluding cobalt and nickel.
+Finally, using a coal/carbon/silicon anode will partially alleviate environmental issues of coal waste and can reduce anode cost compared with a conventional graphite anode.

 Contact